astropy/astropy/docs/nddata/index.rst

 Transition to astropy 1.0
 =========================

+The nddata package underwent substantial revision as a result of `APE 7`_;
+please see that APE for an extensive discussion of the motivation and the changes.

 The most important changes are that:

 + ``NDData`` does not provide a numpy-like interface; to use its data use the